Fresnel zone antenna: Reflectarray antenna

 Prototype metallic lens antenna for 6 GHz microwaves, developed at Bell Labs in 1946 by Winston E. Kock, shown standing next to it.
-It consists of a 10 ft × 10 ft vertical lattice of parallel metal strips in the form of a Fresnel lens.
+It consists of a 10 × 10 ft vertical lattice of parallel metal strips in the form of a Fresnel lens.

 A phase correcting reflective array consists of an array of phase shifting elements illuminated by a feed placed at the focal point.
 The word "reflective" refers to the fact that each phase shifting element reflects back the energy in the incident wave with an appropriate phase shift.
 The phase shifting elements can be passive or active.
 Each phase shifting element can be designed to either produce a phase shift which is equal to that required at the element centre, or provide some quantised phase shifting values.
 Although the former does not seem to be commercially attractive, the latter proved to be practical antenna configuration.
 One potential advantage is that such an array can be reconfigured by changing the positions of the elements to produce different radiation patterns.
-A systematic theory of the phase efficiency of passive phase correcting array antennas and experimental results on an X-band prototype were reported in.
+A systematic theory of the phase efficiency of passive phase correcting array antennas and experimental results on an X-band prototype were reported in [year needed].
 In recent years, it became common to call this type of antennas "reflectarrays".